zhuanghany11/rpi_vehicle/README.md

-# tracing-vechile
+# Raspberry-Pi Vehicle
-> This project uses raspberry-pi to control a vehicle tracing moving ball
+> This project uses raspberry-pi to control a vehicle and implement VINS-MONO SLAM.

-# Materials
-* raspberry pi 3B+
-* raspberry camera
-* servo motor * 2
-* motor * 4
-* vehicle platform